KuzyWoozy/Lookahead_2048/README.md

 **src/main/java/cs3822/**

-> Code for every class within the project, annotated with code comments
+> Code for every class within the project, annotated with code comments.

 **javadoc/**

-> Generated javadoc, use a webrowser to open index.html or simply navigate to the code to read the documentation
+> Generated javadoc, use a webrowser to open index.html or simply navigate to the code to read the documentation.

+*Documents/*
+> Contains all .pdf files, such as the user manual and the report.

+*misc/*
+> Contains UML image file, as well its corresponding UMLetino format.

 This project uses the Maven Java Build Tool standard directory structure, whose documentation may be found here: https://maven.apache.org/guides/introduction/introduction-to-the-standard-directory-layout.html